 The cleaning instructions are largely similar.
 Other than wiping down the exterior and cleaning any removable parts, that sort of thing.
 Both recommend flushing the machine every 3-6 months to prevent lime and scale buildup.

-Keurig’s require a descaling process that many users say can be completed with vinegar and water, but Keurig recommends that, for a true clean, people purchase the Keurig Hot Descaling Solution.
+Keurig’s require a descaling process that many users say can be completed with vinegar and water, but Keurig recommends that, for a true clean, you purchase the Keurig Hot Descaling Solution.
 Follow the step-by-step instructions, and descaling the machine should take maybe 15 minutes.

 Nespresso has an actual mode for cleaning its machines, a few coordinated presses of a few different buttons and it’s off!
 It also only requires water and doesn’t recommend using anything else, so it’s one less thing you’ll need to buy, which is always nice.